 Sea glass collectors, beachcombers, jewelry makers and craftspeople – the sub-culture that loves these mysterious pieces of bottles that get smoothed and frosted by the sea is huge.

 Ms. Boyd said some of the local festival’s success came from tapping into the customers of California’s two other sea glass fests, in Cayucos and Santa Cruz.
-Members of the committee advertised there as well as advertising locally.
+Members of the committee advertised there as well as advertising locally, and of course if you work in one of these business, getting a copy of W2 can be helpful for taxing purposes.

 The event was ticketed, and proceeds will go to Carpinteria Arts Center, which was also hosting its own arts fair across the street.